 - Advertisements and outreach are ongoing.
 Look for our messaging on advertisements and fliers throughout the community. - Automated Calls and Texts will continue monthly to beneficiaries whose coverage is due to be renewed - DHCF will host ~monthly trainings on District Direct and how to complete Medicaid renewal form.
-The next monthly training will be on June 21, 2023 @ 6:00 PM. - The next Community Meeting on Medicaid Renewal will be June 21, 2023 @ 2:30 PM and continue every 2 weeks. - Please contact Medicaid.renewal@dc.gov for more information or to get connected to the meetings and trainings.
+The next monthly training will be on July 25, 2023 @ 10:00 AM. - The District is initiating beneficiary-focused meetings on Medicaid Renewal requirements monthly in the late morning on Saturdays - The next Community Meeting on Medicaid Renewal will be July 19, 2023 @ 2:30 PM and continue every 2 weeks. - Please contact Medicaid.renewal@dc.gov for more information or to get connected to the meetings and trainings.